MarcinBiedny/portfolio/README.md

   - `templates`: HTML templates, Jinja2 templating engine,
 - `app.py`: Main entry point, initializes and runs Flask application,
 - `docker-compose.yaml`: Docker Compose config, describes services, networks, and volumes,
-- `README.md`: Documentation, explains how to set up and use your project,
+- `README.md`: Documentation, explains how to set up and use the project,
 - `requirements.txt`: All the dependencies and their specific versions required for the application,
 - `sample.env`: Sample environment variables, template for .env file.